WebSpellChecker/wproofreader-docker/README.md

 ## Create Docker image

-For production purposes, it's recommended to create a custom Docker image:
+For production purposes, it's recommended to create a custom Docker image.
+There are two approaches available: building using an installation package, or from a pre-made docker image (available since v5.30.0).

-1. Clone [WProofreader Docker repo](https://github.com/WebSpellChecker/wproofreader-docker/releases) taking into account to your app package version.
+The general procedure is as follows:

+1. Clone [WProofreader Docker repo](https://github.com/WebSpellChecker/wproofreader-docker/releases).
+If you already have a package that you would like to use for the installation, make sure that the WProofreader Docker release version matches that of the package.
 The version is specified in its name: wsc_app_x64_**5.X.X**.x_xx.tar.gz. **NOTE!** Both the package and Dockerfile versions should match as certain configuration features require appropriate changes in the application itself.
+If, on the other hand, you would like to use a prebuilt docker image, choose the same version, as the app version you would like to have installed (e.g. latest).
-2. Copy the installation package (e.g. `wsc_app_x64_5.x.x.x_xx.tar.gz`) to `wproofreader-docker/files` directory.
+2. For the installation that uses a package, copy the file (e.g. `wsc_app_x64_5.x.x.x_xx.tar.gz`) to `wproofreader-docker/files` directory.
 Such an installation package can be requested via [contact us form](https://webspellchecker.com/contact-us/).
+If you are using a prebuilt image, skip this step.
-3. Adjust the default installation options by modifying one of Dockerfiles:
+3. Adjust the default installation options by modifying one of the Dockerfiles (`Dockerfile`, or `Dockerfile.centos`, or `Dockerfile.redhat` for the builds from the installation package, and `Dockerfile.ubuntu-prebuilt` to use a prebuilt image from DockerHub):

 ```
 ARG PROTOCOL=2